boisgera/MEDIANE/README.md

 ### Notebookify Everything!

-To see what notebooks can do, get some
+Many types of documents can ...

-  - [How Hard Is It to Generate a 10X Return on an Investment?] by Rob Go, "Better Everyday" blog.
+  - [How Hard Is It to Generate a 10X Return on an Investment?] by Rob Go, "Better Everyday"
+    (essay on return on investment computations in venture capital).

-  - [Pour une Révolution Fiscale] (in french) by Camille Landais, Thomas Piketty and Emmanuel Saez.
+  - [Pour une Révolution Fiscale] (in french) by Camille Landais, Thomas Piketty and Emmanuel Saez (essay about income tax in France; includes a simulator) .

   - [Python Imaging Library tutorial], by Fredrik Lundh, <http://effbot.org>.
+    (software documentation)

 ### Use Jupyter Notebooks (Like a Pro)